What Every Business Needs to Know about the New Revenue Recognition Standard

 Or in Plain English: Revenue from Contracts with Customers

 If you aren’t already familiar with these changes, The Financial Accounting Standards Board (FASB) and the International Accounting Standards Board (IASB)—the two main accounting standards organizations—jointly announced a new, converged set of revenue recognition guidelines in May of 2014.

 Their goal is to replace a slew of industry-specific standards in the U.S. and Europe with a single, principal-based approach.
-There are some differences between the IASB and FASB standards – they are summed up well in this article from the AICPA.
+There are some differences between the IASB and FASB standards – they are summed up well in this article from INDEED.

 2. The New Five Step Model for Recognizing Revenue